santimars/santimars/README.md

   Currently my focus is analytics servers  -side applications and data infrastructure, machine learning including database management.
-I tend to work with full stack frameworks such as from React to backend frameworks like Django, Flask, and many more.
+I tend to work with full stack frameworks such as from React to backend frameworks like Django, Flask, and many more..

 </details>
 <details>